hugorosario/BrickTools/README.md

 It is meant to be used with Stock firmware or with StockMix/CrossMix.
 It integrates really well with the device theme by using the same assets and fonts.

+## Installing

+Download the latest release from [here](https://github.com/hugorosario/BrickTools/releases/download/beta1/BrickTools_beta1.zip).
+Extract the zip to the root of your SDCard.

 ## Menu Options
 ![Main menu](/Screenshots/MainScreen.png "Main Menu")